Medical Assistant: Becoming a Medical Assistant or Physician Assistant

 Learn how to become a medical assistant or physician assistant.
 Research the education and career requirements, licensure and experience required for starting a career as a medical assistant or physician assistant.

 Medical assistants work in the offices of doctors and physicians and are responsible for completing basic administrative and clinical tasks, such as taking patient histories and vital signs, preparing blood samples and scheduling appointments.
 Physician assistants also work under the supervision of physicians; however, they have more responsibilities and are qualified to order diagnostic tests, provide treatment and prescribe medication.
 The specific duties of medical and physician assistants will vary, depending on the doctor's specialty and size of practice.
+In both cases, helping patients can be rewarding, even though working with patients who are sick or scared may often be stressful.

 There are typically no formal educational or licensure requirements to become a medical assistant; however, the U.S. Bureau of Labor Statistics reported that earning a certificate in medical assisting may be beneficial to finding employment.
 While on-the-job training is common, medical assistants also have the option to earn voluntary certification through various organizations.
 Physician assistants must earn a master's degree and obtain licensure in the field.
 The table below includes the requirements to become a medical or physician assistant.